+Cerebral palsy is a permanent condition that affects posture and movement as a result of brain damage which has occurred during pregnancy, around the time of birth or within the first two years after birth.
+The damage affects the messages being both received by and sent from the brain, and the way in which the brain interprets the information it receives.
 Cerebral palsy can also affect sensation, perception, cognition, communication, and eating and drinking.
 Put simply, it can make ordinary activities that most of us take for granted difficult to do.
 These can include walking, talking, dressing and fine motor skills such as writing and doing buttons.
 In some children, all of these functions are affected, but other children may only have one of these difficulties.

+What causes it?
 Cerebral palsy can be caused by many things, which result in either a bleed in the brain (haemorrhage) or lack of oxygen to the brain (anoxia).
 Examples of these are: infections before and after birth , traumatic birth, problems in utero (in the womb), abnormal brain development, head injury.

+Who can be affected by cerebral palsy?
 In the UK cerebral palsy affects about 1 in every 400 children.
 Cerebral palsy can affect people from all social backgrounds and ethnic groups.

+What can increase the chances of cerebral palsy?
 The following factors can increase the baby’s risk of having cerebral palsy:

 A combination of the above factors (such as being a twin with low birth weight) can further increase the risk of cerebral palsy.